Mahkamah Mosque: History

 The mosque was built in 1455 on the orders of Sayf al-Din Birdibak al-Ashrafi, the dawadar of the Mamluk sultan Sayf al-Din Inal.
 Birdibak was highly religious and convened an annual conference to discuss the hadith of the 9th-century Muslim scholar Muhammad al-Bukhari.
 He reached high positions within the Mamluk state and built two other Friday mosques in Damascus and Cairo.
 The Mahkamah Mosque was originally part of a madrasa ("religious school"), and education served as the building's principal function.
 Prayers were also held regularly and on Fridays.

-During Ottoman rule between the 16th and early 20th centuries, the school functioned as a courthouse for the city's qadis ("judges"), hence its Arabic name al-Mahkamah ("the Court.")
-In the late 19th-century Swiss scholar Max van Berchem found a Kufic inscription fixed over the mihrab ("pulpit") of the mosque that belonged to the tombstone of Muhammad ibn al-Abbas al-Hashimi, a member of the Hashemite family who had died in Gaza in the late 9th-century.
+During Ottoman rule between the 16th and early 20th centuries, the school functioned as a courthouse for the city's qadis, hence its Arabic name.
+In the late 19th-century, Swiss scholar Max van Berchem found a Kufic inscription fixed over the mihrab ("pulpit") of the mosque that belonged to the tombstone of Muhammad ibn al-Abbas al-Hashimi, a member of the Hashemite family who had died in Gaza in the late-9th century.
 On top of the mosque's entrance is the foundation inscription crediting Birdibak for the mosque's construction and honoring Sultan Inal.

-During the British Mandate period following World War I it served as boy's religious school under the name Madrasa al-Shuja‘iyya al-Amiriyya.
-The mosque was destroyed by the Israeli airforce in Operation "Protective Edge".
+During the British Mandate period following World War I it served as a boys' religious school under the name Madrasa al-Shuja‘iyya al-Amiriyya.

+The mosque was destroyed by the Israeli airforce during the 2014 Gaza War.